Mapping-Aficionados/GroupPresentation/Project_Week2.md

 ## 1. Introduction
 Our team investigated mysterious patterns on urban walls throughout Besançon.
 The project focused on architectural surfaces in the historic city center.

-## 2. Objectives
-We aimed to systematically catalog wall markings citywide.
-Secondary goals included analyzing patterns and interpreting their potential hidden meanings.

-## 3. Data Collection
 Using smartphone cameras, we captured 100+ wall surfaces.
 Each photo was precisely geotagged to map discovery locations accurately.

-## 4. Annotation Process
+## 2. Annotation Process
 Team members independently described observed patterns.
 We created custom categories including whale shapes, faces, animals, and symbolic forms.

-## 5. Interpretation Challenges
 Disagreements arose when shapes appeared ambiguous.
 Distinguishing natural erosion from intentional markings proved particularly difficult at many sites.

-## 6. Collaborative Analysis
+## 3. Collaborative Analysis and Data Organization
 Through structured discussions, we compared individual interpretations.
 This process revealed both consensus patterns and interesting outlier observations.

-## 7. Data Organization
 All findings were compiled in Google Sheets.
 The database linked geotagged photos with multiple interpretation columns for cross-analysis.

-## 8. Technical Processing
+## 4. Technical Processing of Images
 Image files underwent batch compression for storage efficiency.
 Care was taken to preserve all visually significant pattern details.
+Images were compressed to facilitate their uploading and we extraccted thumbnails for each image.

-## 9. Publication
+## 5. Publication on GitHub
-The complete annotated collection was uploaded to GitHub.
+The annotated collection was uploaded to GitHub.
 This public repository enables ongoing access for future researchers.

-## 10. Team Experience
-Collaboration created an exceptionally energetic working environment.
-Our intense brainstorming sessions noticeably raised the room's temperature.

-## 11. Key Findings
+We had fun in the process and the pictures had often very funny shapes.

+## 6. Conclusions
 We identified several recurring motif clusters.
 These patterns may hold cultural or architectural significance worth further investigation.

-## 12. Lessons Learned
 We developed improved documentation techniques.
 New frameworks emerged for interpreting ambiguous urban visual phenomena effectively.

-## 13. Conclusion
-This project created Besançon's first systematic wall pattern record.
-Our collaborative approach proved highly successful for urban analysis.
+This project created Besançon's first (and so far unique) systematic wall patterns record.